jmpsec/osctrl/README.md

 Likewise you can build and bring up all services at once, using `docker-compose build` and `docker-compose up`.

-Ultimately you can just execute `make docker_all` and it will automagically build and run osctrl locally in docker.
+Ultimately you can just execute `make docker_all` and it will automagically build and run `osctrl` locally in docker.

 ## Using vagrant

 Vagrant machines can be used for `osctrl` local development.
 Execute `vagrant up` to create a local virtual machine running Ubuntu 18.04.
 Once it has finished deploying, `osctrl` will be ready to be used and you can access it following the instructions in the terminal.

+## Documentation

+The documentation about `osctrl` is here.

+## License

+`osctrl` is released under the GPL 3 license.